-What are transcription jobs?
-Well, in a nutshell, transcription is the process of listening to an audio file and then typing out the words into a word processing system.
-The files could be anything, from minutes of a meeting, movies, podcasts, conferences to informal conversations.
+In a nutshell, transcription is the process of listening to an audio file and then typing out the words into a word processing system.
+The files could be anything, from minutes of a meeting, movies, podcasts, and conferences to informal conversations.

 This post contains affiliate links.
 I may earn a small commission at NO extra cost to you for any purchases you make through these links.
 Disclosure.

-At the very least, you’ll need a fast and efficient computer with a word processor, an internet, and excellent pairs of headphones.
-You may also invest in a foot pedal to speed up your work.
-Also, consider putting up a business website for your transcription services for a more effective marketing campaign.
+At the very least, to get transcription jobs online for beginners, you’ll need a fast and efficient computer with a word processor, a reliable internet connection, and a good pair of headphones.
+You may also need to invest in a foot pedal to speed up your work.
+(A foot pedal allows you to back up to hear a specific part of the audio again).

 Transcription Jobs Online For Beginners: Top Places to Find Transcription Jobs With No Experience